 The following sites might be of interest:

-- CIEE Teaching Programs: CIEE currently offers programs for teaching abroad in Chile, China, Dominican Republic, South Korea, Spain, Thailand and Vietnam.
+- CIEE Teaching Programs: CIEE currently offers programs for teaching abroad in Chile, China, Dominican Republic, India, South Korea, Spain, Thailand and Vietnam.
+CIEE also offers an internationally-recognized online TEFL Certification Course.

 - Dave's ESL Cafe: The ESL Cafe offers teaching resources and tips, job opportunities, chat rooms and bulletin boards for teachers of English as a second language (ESL).